Moo64c/moo64c.github.io/_posts/2025-03-14-Getting-Used-to-Macs-Developer-Edition.md

 You might have run into this page because you are making the switch yourself, probably because you are forced to do so by an employer, or you are thinking to yourself "why not join a closed-end ecosystem of expensive products?".
 Why wouldn't you, really?

 Whatever the reason, here's a set of things to know, software and general principals that I use to be as productive as possible with MacOS.
 These fit my use case, which is mostly keyboard-centric.
 This means as less mouse usage as possible, as using the mouse is generally slow.
-I tend to switch parts of it from time to time when I feel its no longer comfortable or slows me down.
+I tend to switch parts of it from time to time when I feel they are uncomfortable or slowing me down.

 With that introduction out of the way, let's start with some gripes I faced when I switched: